Casey Elliott: Cancer and death

 Elliott planned to compete full-time in the Busch Series (later Xfinity) starting in 1994; however, in December 1993, a medical examination revealed that a growth on his upper right thigh was cancerous.
 He had surgery to remove it in February 1994;

 although it was believed that the cancer had been confined to the removed tumor, and Elliott initially showed improvement, the cancer had already metastasized; not long afterwards Elliott required knee replacement surgery, ending his racing career.
 Elliott stated his intention to take up a career as a minister with Motor Racing Outreach.

-Over the next two years he underwent treatment, however in late 1995 his condition deteriorated; in January 1996, he died of the disease.
+Over the next two years, Elliott underwent treatment, however in late 1995 his condition deteriorated; in January 1996, he died of the disease.
 Jerry Glanville, coach of the Atlanta Falcons and a part-time NASCAR competitor whom Elliott had been scheduled to crew chief for during the 1996 season, described Elliott as "a super, super kid"; Lanier National Speedway established the annual Casey Elliott Memorial Race in his honor.